– what are HCAI’s –

 – Effects on patients and hospitals –

-HCAI’s effect on patient care and hospital operations are vast.
+Healthcare-Associated infections (HCAI’s) affect patient care and hospital operations.
 HCAI’s prolong patient stays, in some cases create long term health disabilities, increase resistance to antibiotics, create massive additional costs for the healthcare facility, decrease hospital efficiency and can cause unnecessary patient deaths.
+That is why it’s vitally important for healthcare facilities to reduce HCAI’s as much as possible.

 – bottom lines –